-Odette is a PhD student at the Melbourne Law School and a Research Fellow with the Faculty of Medicine, Dentistry and Health Sciences.
-Her research focuses on the rights of marginalised communities including same-sex couples and Indigenous peoples and the cultural, social and legal avenues through which to pursue those rights.
-Her work draws upon a range of critical legal theories particularly those influenced by feminism, postcolonialism and queer theory.
+Odette is a PhD candidate at the Melbourne Law School and a Senior Research Fellow with the Melbourne Poche Centre for Indigenous Health in the Faculty of Medicine, Dentistry and Health Sciences.
+Drawing on feminist, decolonial and queer theories, her work focuses on the rights and experiences of minority populations including LGBTQIA+ and Indigenous peoples and the cultural, social, political and legal avenues through which they pursue those rights.
+She is an Editorial Board Member of the Australian Feminist Law Journal and Managing Editor of the Queer Special Issue.

 - Feminist Legal Theory